triumph of st

 John Stuart Mill, On Liberty (on the "harm principle")

 Reflection: Consider this situation where "maximization of utility" and "rights" might come into conflict.
 You are a manager in a major corporation.
 Your job is to maximize efficiency and to cut inefficiency.
 You will only advance in your career at the company if you are successful in maximizing profit and minimizing inefficiency.
 You notice an employee who is falling behind the rest.
 You inquire and find out she is having trouble with your boss who has been sexually harassing her.
 She is upset, and her work has suffered.
 Throughout the company there is pressure to maximize efficiencies, and higher-ups in the corporation are looking to you to do your part in your unit.
 This could be your time to shine.
 You say you believe in a woman's right not to be harassed, but there isn't much you think you can do to resolve that problem since the problem arose with someone who is not only your superior but also someone who makes a lot of money for the company.
 And if you say something, you risk getting yourself and the company caught up in a lot of bad publicity.
 As a result, your fellow employees are putting pressure on you to "not make trouble."
-Now here's the question: Do you uphold the woman's "right" regardless of the consequences or do you consider this employee's good in conjunction with the good of the many?
+How here's the question: Do you uphold the woman's "right" regardless of the consequences or do you consider this employee's good in conjunction with the good of the many?
 How would you decide whether to adopt one approach (respecting her "right" regardless of the consequences) over the other (maximizing utility for the many)?
-Would your judgment change if the consequences were likely to be very bad both for the company and for you?
 What arguments would you use to convince those who disagree with you?

 6. Uncivil Discourse: The Simulacra of Arguments in Rhetorical Junkspace